-The TANF Eligibility Worker is responsible for determining all eligibility factors except for incapacity which is determined by the State Review Team.
-The State Review Team must rely on current written reports from medical personnel, TANF Eligibility Staff, counselors, etc., to make a decision on incapacity.
+The eligibility worker is responsible for determining all eligibility factors except for incapacity which is determined by the State Review Team.
+The State Review Team must rely on current written reports from medical personnel, eligibility staff, counselors, etc., to make a decision on incapacity.
 Therefore, it is important that objective information be submitted.
 Medical/social information is reported on SFN 451.
 If incapacity is approved, deprivation exists.

 A form letter is used by the State Review Team to report its findings concerning incapacity; the basis for the findings; whether or not a future review of the incapacity is needed; and if so, the date of such a review.
-A copy of the form letter is sent to the TANF Eligibility Worker and the household.
+A copy of the form letter is sent to the eligibility worker and the household.

-The TANF Eligibility Worker is responsible to notify the client, in writing, of:
+The eligibility worker is responsible to notify the client, in writing, of:

 - a.
 The State Review Team's decision and recommendations; - b.
-Whether or not a future review of the incapacity or disability is needed and, if so;
+Whether or not a future review of the incapacity or disability is needed and, if so; - c.

-c.
 The date of such a review and information needed to complete that review.